DarioGHub/esp8266-Arduino/doc/esp8266wifi/station-class.rst

    WiFi.config failed; check the defined IPs; falling back to DHCP

-The DHCP client can be reenabled, so the module receives a new DHCP IP configuration.
+The DHCP client may be reenabled, so the module receives a new DHCP IP configuration.

 *Example code:*